pineapplemachine/unilevel/readme.md

 python -m pip install scons
 ```

-Once `scons` is installed and Unilevel's dependencies have been made available, run this command in the repository's root directory to build Unilevel in release mode, writing a `unilevel` or `unilevel.exe` executable file to the same root directory:
+Once `scons` is installed and Unilevel's dependencies have been made available, run this command in the repository's root directory to build Unilevel in release mode, writing a `unilevel` or `unilevel.exe` executable file to the same root directory.
+(This may take a few minutes.
+Subsequent incremental builds will normally take less time to complete.)

 ```
 scons